atomiv/atomiv.github.io/content/_framework/recruitment/overview.md

   - Former colleagues from group network

 **Devise a search strategy:**
-  - Where are we going to find these individuals (e.g. Linkedin, Job Board, Referral, Employee Network etc)
+  - Where are we going to find these individuals (e.g. LinkedIn, Job Board, Referral, Employee Network etc)
   - Who is going to be in charge of the deliverables (e.g. Recruiter, Recruitment Project Manager, Founding team etc)
   - Review process (e.g. Friday status update meeting)

-## Identify
+### Identify

 In the talent landscape of 2020, the process of identification is indelibly entwined with the technical act of boolean querying.
 Boolean queries are a means of interrogating datasets so as to obtain results that suit your needs.